...

 Most people believe their homeowners or renters policy covers personal belongings adequately.
 For a stolen television or a damaged laptop, that assumption is often correct.
 For a Birkin or a limited-edition Chanel, it typically falls apart quickly.

 Standard homeowners policies often apply what insurers call a sublimit to high-value personal property categories.
-According to the Insurance Information Institute, jewelry, furs, collectibles, and luxury goods frequently sit inside these caps — and the cap rarely exceeds $1,000 to $2,500 regardless of your total holdings.
+According to the Insurance Information Institute, jewelry, furs, collectibles, and luxury goods frequently sit inside these caps — and the cap rarely exceeds $1,000 to $2,500 regardless of your total holdings, according to the Insurance Information Institute.
 That figure typically applies across your entire qualifying collection, not per item.

 But the sublimit problem is only part of it.
 When a standard policy does pay out on personal property, it often calculates the settlement using actual cash value — meaning the depreciated market value of the item at the time of loss.
 For electronics that depreciate fast, that approach makes sense.
 For a Hermès Kelly 28 that may have appreciated 40% since purchase, it can be financially limiting.

-Think about it this way: depreciation-based insurance treats luxury handbags like used appliances.
-But the blue-chip bag market has shown consistently that the opposite may be true.
-These pieces often gain value over time.
+Depreciation-based insurance treats luxury handbags like used appliances.
+But the blue-chip bag market has shown consistently that the opposite may be true — these pieces often gain value over time.
 Standard policies were not designed with that reality in mind.

 What Designer Handbag Insurance Actually Covers